Resonance: Mechanical

 Mechanical resonance is the tendency of a mechanical system to absorb more energy when the frequency of its oscillations matches the system's natural frequency of vibration than it does at other frequencies.
 It may cause violent swaying motions and even catastrophic failure in improperly constructed structures including bridges, buildings, trains, and aircraft.
 When designing objects, engineers must ensure the mechanical resonance frequencies of the component parts do not match driving vibrational frequencies of motors or other oscillating parts, a phenomenon known as resonance disaster.

 Avoiding resonance disasters is a major concern in every building, tower, and bridge construction project.
 As a countermeasure, shock mounts can be installed to absorb resonant frequencies and thus dissipate the absorbed energy.
 The Taipei 101 building relies on a 660 t—a tuned mass damper—to cancel resonance.
 Furthermore, the structure is designed to resonate at a frequency that does not typically occur.
 Buildings in seismic zones are often constructed to take into account the oscillating frequencies of expected ground motion.
 In addition, engineers designing objects having engines must ensure that the mechanical resonant frequencies of the component parts do not match driving vibrational frequencies of the motors or other strongly oscillating parts.

 Clocks keep time by mechanical resonance in a balance wheel, pendulum, or quartz crystal.

 The cadence of runners has been hypothesized to be energetically favorable due to resonance between the elastic energy stored in the lower limb and the mass of the runner.

-International Space Station

-The rocket engines for the International Space Station (ISS) are controlled by an autopilot.
-Ordinarily, uploaded parameters for controlling the engine control system for the Zvezda module make the rocket engines boost the International Space Station to a higher orbit.
-The rocket engines are hinge-mounted, and ordinarily the crew does not notice the operation.
-On January 14, 2009, however, the uploaded parameters made the autopilot swing the rocket engines in larger and larger oscillations, at a frequency of 0.5 Hz.
-These oscillations were captured on video, and lasted for 142 seconds.